Back to Library

 Exercise Guide

-How to do a smit-machine shrug
+How to do smit-machine shrug

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The Smith machine shrug is a potent isolation exercise targeting the upper trapezius muscles.
 By utilizing the guided path of the Smith machine, lifters can focus entirely on the vertical shrugging movement without worrying about stabilizing the weight.
 This exercise is excellent for building neck and upper back thickness, providing a controlled environment for progressive overload and muscle hypertrophy.